Pancreatic Islet Cell Tumor

 Offers Telehealth

-Kamran Idrees is a Colorectal Surgeon in Nashville, Tennessee.
+Kamran Idrees is a Colorectal Surgeon practicing medicine in Nashville, Tennessee.
 Dr. Idrees is rated as an Elite provider by MediFind in the treatment of Pancreatic Islet Cell Tumor.
-His top areas of expertise are Gallbladder Cancer, Pancreatic Islet Cell Tumor, Neuroendocrine Tumor, Pancreaticoduodenectomy, and Pancreatectomy.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Neuroendocrine Tumor, Pancreatic Islet Cell Tumor, Gallbladder Cancer, Pancreaticoduodenectomy, and Pancreatectomy.

 Learn about our expert tiers